-Of course the story does have some negative qualities.
+The story does have some negative qualities.
 As almost every review of Planet of the Daleks has pointed out, this story reuses elements of not only the original Dalek adventure, but other Terry Nation Dalek stories too.
 There are the invisible aliens from The Daleks Masterplan, the hostile jungle planet which is similar to Kembel, the city of the Daleks that our heroes must cross a treacherous cave system to enter, and finally there is even someone who hides inside a Dalek casing in both stories too.

 Also I think the anti war message of this story is very heavy handed and clumsily done too.
 The final speech about not glorifying war goes on too long and sadly just comes across as patronising.
 It seems like either Terry Nation or Terrance Dicks were trying to emulate Star Trek here, as Kirk was often fond of giving big speeches to aliens such as the famous “We’re not going to kill today”.
-Sadly whilst it worked most of the time for Kirk, I just don’t think its quite as good a fit for the Doctor.
+Sadly whilst it worked most of the time for Kirk, I just don’t think its quite as good a fit for the more alien, distant Doctor.

 The production values for Planet of the Daleks are also quite shoddy in places.
 The scene of the monsters attacking the campfire are laughable.
 Its a shame because its really well written, and the actors give it their all, but all the great writing, directing and acting in the world can’t hide the fact that the monsters are just a pair of cheap eyes on the wall.

 Still the jungle set is impressive, as is the set for the city of the Daleks too and most of the time Mahoney is able to get round any limitations.